Lettuce Turnip The Beet

 ------------------------------------------

 Kale is the golden child of vegetables; it's the nutrition hipster food of choice for a reason.
 Kale is a nutrient powerhouse, being an exceptional source of mainly vitamin K and vitamin C, while also being good sources of vitamin A, riboflavin, calcium, and manganese.
-This dark leafy green can be eaten both raw or cooked, and it supports bone strength, eye health, and collagen production, while providing powerful antioxidants.
+Kale is also rich in the carotenoids zeaxanthin, beta-carotene, and lutein, while also containing the antioxidants I3C and sulforaphane.
+This dark leafy green can be eaten both raw or cooked, though is most nutritious when consumed raw.
+Kale supports bone strength, eye health, and collagen production, while providing powerful antioxidants.

 Serving Size: 1 cup (21 g)